MrQR-me/docs/index.md

 By selecting registers you can create new registers and view and edit previously created registers.

-Your registers are by default private and only approved or invited MrQR users will be able to access the forms assigned to items with the register you can make your registers public and any MrQR user can access your forms
+Your registers are by default private and only approved or invited **MrQR**{: .text-purple-000 } users will be able to access the forms assigned to items with the register you can make your registers public and any MrQR user can access your forms

 you can assign Tags to sort and filter your registers